 Facebook, Instagram, and the Teen Mental Health Crisis

-Lawsuits Against Facebook and Instagram Now Known as Meta
+Pursuing Lawsuits Against Facebook and Instagram (Now Known as Meta)

 A picture containing indoor, computer, wall, person.
 Lawsuits have now been filed across the country against Meta Platforms, Inc., the parent company of Facebook and Instagram.
 These companies have been manipulating young people for years, have been using psychological tricks to persuade increased use of their products, and have long failed to protect thousands of young and at-risk users.
+The Michigan consumer protection attorneys at Neumann Law Group are seeking clients who have suffered mental health crises because of Meta’s irresponsible actions.
 Their failures were intentional.
 We now know that defendants were aware for years that their products, and how they were promoting them, were dangerous to young and impressionable children and teenagers.
 Even though they had this information right in front of them, the executives at Facebook, Instagram, and Meta have continued to use these tactics to grow their profits.

-What Did the Social Media Giant Meta Know About Their Platforms’ Harmful Effects on Our Mental Health?
+What Did Meta Know About Their Platforms’ Harmful Effects on Our Mental Health?

 On October 5, 2021, a whistleblower from Facebook testified before the United States Senate.
 She detailed how Meta knew that their programs were causing psychological harm to youth, and still ignored this information.
 They continued their methods to promote extended use of their social media websites and took advantage of the harm they were causing.
 The whistleblower produced documents to support her evidence and exposed Facebook, Instagram, and Meta for their negative impacts on society.

-A JAMA Psychiatry investigation published in 2019, found that teens who use social media more three hours per day are at an increased risk for mental health problems.
+A JAMA Psychiatry investigation published in 2019 found that teens who use social media for more than three hours per day are at an increased risk for mental health problems.
 After the study, the teens showed internalizing problems, like self-esteem problems, negative self-talk, and depression.
 There were also externalizing issues, such as bullying and attention seeking.
-There are many other studies available with similar results recommending moderation of time spent of social media and increased focus on social media literacy.
+There are many other studies available with similar results recommending moderation of time spent on social media and increased focus on social media literacy.

 Neumann Law Group is Accepting New Facebook, Instagram, and Meta Youth Mental Health Cases Schedule a Free Consultation Today